fejmiqaz/SP/README.md

 # C++ Structured Programming
-Multiple Structural programming exercises in C++ that I have solved.
-FCSE 23/24 <br>
+<h1>Multiple Structural programming exercises in C++ that I have solved.
+FCSE 23/24</h1> <br>
-Folders labeled with numbers are laboratory exercises, meanwhile folders labeled Side Exercises are exercises from the first midterm, and the folder Advanced SP means exercises that I have solved for the second midterm/exam.
+Folders labeled with numbers are laboratory exercises, meanwhile folders labeled Side Exercises are mostly exercises from the first midterm, and the folder Advanced SP means exercises that I have solved for the second midterm/exam. <br>
+There might be some exercises unfinished, so feel free to do them yourself if you wish.
+Also if you run upon a task that is not correct, feel free to contact me via email fejmiqaz@gmail.com.